 Accommodation for your pre-sessional programme

-You will also need to bring some photographic ID, for example your passport.
+On arrival you will need to show us some photographic ID, for example your passport.
 This will help us get you to your room more quickly.

 There is no need to bring any bedding, as a bedding pack will be provided in your room containing a duvet, duvet cover, pillow, pillow cover and sheet.
-Find out more about what is provided in halls accommodation.
+Cooking utensils like pots, pans, plates and cutlery are not provided.
+These can be purchased at low cost from local stores when you arrive.

-Please do not bring electrical items, such as kettles, rice cookers or hair dryers, for your kitchen or bedroom from your home country as you will not be allowed to use them in our halls of residence because health and safety regulations require that these electrical items are manufactured to UK safety standard.
-You can buy these sorts of items when you arrive in the UK, either online or from local stores.
-Mobile devices and computers are permitted.
+Please do not bring electrical items, such as kettles, rice cookers or hair dryers from your home country to the UK.
+You will not be allowed to use them in our halls of residence because health and safety regulations require electrical items to be manufactured to UK safety standard and we retain the right to confiscate any kitchen equipment that does not meet British or European standard.
+You can buy these sorts of items when you arrive in the UK.
+Mobile devices and computers from home are permitted in our Halls.

 Have you applied for accommodation for your main degree programme?

 There is a separate application process for University accommodation for your main degree programme.
-If you haven’t already done so, you must apply for accommodation for your main degree programme onlinebefore 1 August 2014.
+If you haven’t already done so, you must apply for accommodation for your main degree programme online before 1 August 2016.

-If you meet the terms of our accommodation guarantee you will be offered a place in a University hall of residence for your main degree programme.
+If you meet the terms of our accommodation guarantee, you will be guaranteed an offer of a place in a University hall of residence for your main degree programme.
 This is likely to be a different room or hall to the one you stayed in during your pre-sessional programme, so you may need to move before your main degree programme begins.

-After you have submitted an application please check your online accommodation account regularly, as this is where you will see the offer.
-You must accept the offer of accommodation for your main degree programme within seven days – if you do not, the offer will expire.
+After you have submitted an application please check your online accommodation account regularly as this is where you will see the offer.
+You must accept the offer of accommodation for your main degree programme by the deadline given (normally five days) – if you do not, the offer will expire.
 To accept the offer, log into your online accommodation account and accept within the deadline.

 If you are offered University accommodation but you then find alternative living arrangements, please reject your offer of accommodation as soon as possible by logging into your online accommodation account.

 If you accept an offer of University accommodation for the first year of your main degree programme, you are likely to be in a different room to the accommodation you stay in during your pre-sessional studies.
-You will have applied for your room expressing preferences for location and room type that we will try and match if we are able to.
-This means that you might need to move from one room to another during the ‘link weeks’ that follow the end of your course (‘link weeks’ are the period between the end of your pre-sessional accommodation contract and the start of your main degree accommodation contract).
-We are confident that we will not require any of our students to move more than once during ‘link weeks’.
+You will have applied for your room expressing preferences for location and room type that we will try and match, if we are able to.
+This means that you might need to move from one room to another during the ‘move weeks’ that follow the end of your course (move weeks are the period between the end of your pre-sessional accommodation contract and the start of your main degree accommodation contract).

-While the Residences Team will provide support and guidance during ‘link weeks’ we cannot provide transportation or lifting assistance during your move.
-We can provide short term storage for your belongings (less than 24 hours) as you move from one room to another but longer term storage will have to be arranged privately if necessary.
+While the Residences Team will provide support and guidance during move weeks, we cannot provide transportation or lifting assistance during your move.
+We can provide short term storage for your belongings (less than 24 hours) as you move from one room to another – longer term storage will have to be arranged privately if necessary.

 When you set up your account you will be provided with a computing account username and you will also be asked to select a password to use with our services.
 It is very important to remember both your username and password, so you can access the services available.